 The general objective of this research project is to build quantitative models of the epigenomic-based mechanisms of gene regulation involved in the short- and long-term cellular response.
 Using theoretical approaches from statistical and numerical physics and in close collaboration with experimentalists, we propose to study the "1D" assembly of the different eu- and heterochromatin states along the genome (nucleation, spreading, compartmentalization and mitotic/meiotic inheritance), and their "3D" folding and nuclear organization.
-At the nucleosomal and gene scales, we are currently developing molecular models accounting for the combined action of chromatin regulators and DNA binding proteins to understand the mechanisms by which chromatin states achieve their functions.
-At larger scale, we use coarse-grained models to derive the structural and dynamical properties of the epigenome: (i) the regulation of epigenomic domains (ii) their folding into spatial compartments and (iii) finally the coupling between 3D organization and 1D assembly.
-Our main goal is to provide a general framework to understand how the epigenome is regulated and how its affect gene expression: from its establishment during development and differentiation to its deregulation in diseases.
-Ultimately we propose to understand how the epigenome (via the chromatin regulators) "sense" environmental, metabolic or genomic changes (stresses) and how in some cases, it can translate transient stimuli into stable, inheritable expression pattern changes while in other cases it can act as a "buffer" for these perturbations.
+At the nucleosomal and gene scales, we are currently developing molecular models accounting for the combined action of chromatin states achieve their functions.
+At larger scale, we use coarse-grained models to derive the structural and dynamical properties of the epigenome : (i) the regulation of epigenomic domains (ii) their folding into spatial compartments and (iii) finally the coupling between 3D organization and 1D assembly.
+Our main goal is to provide a general framework to understand how the epigenome is regulated and how its affect gene expression : from its establishment during development and differentiation to its deregulation in diseases.
+Ultimately we propose to understand how the epigenome (via the chromatin